emagin-ai/qa-technical-challenge/README.md

 data is in the same format as the historic data except that it is not an array.

 The server will continue to send data until the client disconnects.

-## Instructions:
-- given these high level requirements, write a quick *test strategy* and *test plan* to cover off the use cases of the overall system
-- indicate how you would test the system (manual vs automated or otherwise)
-- write some automated tests where applicable
-- Bonus points if you can get the application running (details below) and your automated tests run against it

 ## Running the Server